xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 All RMII and RGMII implementations offer the 'real-time' features as standard.
 See the :ref:`rt_mac_section` section for more details.

 In addition, all MACs support client specific filtering for both source MAC address and Ethertype.
 See the :ref:`standard_mac_section` section for more details.

+The :ref:`usage_section` section provides information on how to use the library from a developers' perspective.
+From using CMake to refer to ``lib_ethernet``, setting up `main()`, and setting up a client application.

+To see a working example that uses ``lib_ethernet`` and how the library can be used in practice, see the :ref:`example_section` section.

 |newpage|